ayberkkarakas/ayberkkarakas/README.md

 - 👋 Hi, I’m @ayberkkarakas
 - 👀 I’m interested in game development.
-- 🌱 I’m currently learning Unity.
+- 🌱 I’m currently working on a 2D Top-Down RPG game.
 - 📫 You can reach me from ayberkkarakas021@gmail.com